hlaueriksson/conductofcode.io/_posts/2024-02-13-creating-custom-powertoys-run-plugins.md

 ```

 - `Query` is the method that does the actual logic in the plugin
-- `Init` is used to initialize the plugin and complements a constructor
+- `Init` is used to initialize the plugin
+  - Save a reference to the `PluginInitContext` for later use
 - `Name` ought to match the value in the `plugin.json` file, but can be localized

 ### IPluginI18n